As a couples therapist, the new year makes me feel sentimental because it offers couples the chance of renewal and reinvigoration.

 Especially when complaining or working out a conflict, it’s important to reaffirm the good things and strike an emotional balance.
 Your relationship is capable of handling both positive and negative feelings even if they are being articulated at the same time.
 The key is to stay above the magic ratio of 5:1.

-Sit down together and talk about your favorite moments of 2016, no matter how small.
+Sit down together and talk about your favorite moments of the last year, no matter how small.

 The State of the Union